 HERE IS THE LISTING OF INSTRUCTORS FOR 2018

-We are currently constantly updating this site, so please check back often!
+We are constantly updating this site, so please check back often!

-Jill Cline, Russ Kelly, and Rick Kesler DVM with Royal Canin – The Art and Science of Feeding Your Dog – Impact Beyond the Bowl
+Jill Cline, MS, PhD, Russ Kelly, and Rick Kesler, DVM with Royal Canin – The Art and Science of Feeding Your Dog – Impact Beyond the Bowl

 Dr. Cline is the Site Director for Royal Canin Pet Health and Nutrition Center and is responsible for the North American arm of research for Royal Canin.
 She has more than 20 years of experience in the pet food industry.
 Dr. Cline has worked in several areas within the industry including manufacturing and product development, research and development, and technical communications for veterinarians, breeders and working/sporting dog enthusiasts.
 Her expertise is in vitamin metabolism, skin and coat health and she has a keen interest in canine athletes, feeding behaviors and aging animals.
 She has lectured extensively on the influence nutrition has on a working dog’s cognitive function and the link between dietary requirements and how they affect dogs ability to learn and maximize their performance.
 Dr. Cline has many publications on topics ranging from animal husbandry and kennel management to nutrition in working and breeding dogs to cognitive function in geriatric dogs.
 Dr. Cline is actively engaged with the sporting and working dog training communities because of her keen interest in “dogs with jobs” and because of the 3 very busy sporting/working dogs she has at home.